Quality and Safety Special Interest Group

-The Quality and Safety Special Interest Group (QSSIG) was founded in 2016 and exists to provide a forum to share information on a variety of issues in regard to Quality Management and Patient Safety and to make recommendations to IFEM regarding the future directions of Quality and Safety in Emergency Medicine.
+The Quality and Safety Special Interest Group (QSSIG) was founded in 2016 and exists to provide a forum to share information on a variety of issues with regard to Quality Management and Patient Safety and to make recommendations to IFEM regarding the future directions of Quality and Safety in Emergency Medicine (EM).

 Functions of the Group:

 - Provide a forum for networking and the exchange of information and views between individuals with a particular interest in Quality in EM.

 - To foster collaboration between individuals with an interest in Quality and Safety in EM, for use by IFEM members.
 This includes a view to utilisation of the IFEM Quality Framework for Emergency Departments (EDs); the identification of tools for improving patient safety in EDs; fostering and supporting quality improvement metrics and outcomes in EDs and the education of staff and standards of practice within the ED

 - To promote enhancement and a culture of patient safety and quality management amongst emergency physicians.

 - To maintain the currency and relevance of the recently reviewed Quality Framework document

 - To promote the quality framework standards, including guideline documents or a tool kit to assist in a practical approach for the implementation of the framework across a broad spectrum and settings where EM is practiced

 - To identify outstanding issues of concern with regard to patient safety and quality management in the global EM community

 - To assimilate useful Quality and Safety resources for clinical indicators, guidelines and practice change